Why don’t the Interaction Styles match the Myers-Briggs letters in some parallel fashion?

 I noticed that descriptions in the DiSC® and the Social Styles models had many similarities to the interaction style patterns we had been observing in relation to the sixteen types identified by the Myers-Briggs four letter code.
 Conceptual research led me to consult many original sources of descriptions.
 Most of these sources seemed to be describing patterns that also included aspects of Keirsey’s temperament patterns.
 When I filtered out temperament descriptors and looked at what seemed to be just the interaction patterns, I found characteristics that fit all four types (different temperaments) that shared each Interaction Style pattern.

 From this research on other models and years of observations of the sixteen types as thematic wholes, themes were identified and descriptions drafted to describe each of the four interaction styles.
 To draft the self-portraits, we used the transcripts from the interviews used to develop the sixteen type descriptions in which four people of each type responded to the question, “What is it like to be you?”
 This provided the language of each style.
-The descriptions were validated by feedback from several people of each type who read the descriptions.
+The descriptions were validated by feedback from several people of each pattern who read the descriptions.